 R-2 ACTION: Adopted Defeated Adopted/Amended Tabled Postponed Pulled

-.3 Consecutive Terms Limitation - Except for the Secretary, Treasurer and Membership/Registration Chair, no Individual Member who has been elected by the House of Delegates and served four successive years shall be eligible for re-election to the same position until a lapse of two years.
+.3 Consecutive Terms Limitation - Except for the Secretary, no Individual Member who has been elected by the House of Delegates and served four successive years shall be eligible for re-election to the same position until a lapse of two years.
 A portion of any term served to fill a vacancy in the position shall not be considered in the computation of this successive terms limitation.

 606.7 DUTIES AND POWERS — The duties and powers of the officers and other Board Members shall be to attend and participate in all meetings of the House of Delegates and the Board of Directors and as follows: